manuel-192/Antergos/Antergos-packages-aur/README.md

 </pre>
 - the above repo definition needs to be placed before the <b>[antergos]</b> repo definition.

-And you don't have to add the gpg key anymore if you already have done so.
+And you don't have to add the pacman key (gpg key) anymore if you already have done so.
 <br><br>
 Currently (2019-Mar-12) this repo includes the following AUR packages:
 - yad